ministryofjustice/rd-service-catalogue/README.md

 private repos, then an alternative to GitHub Pages will need to be used for hosting the site.

+## Installation

+To install `ai_nexus_backend`:

+Create a python virtual environment with your preferred method, ensuring the python version matches the following supported versions:

+- 3.9
+- 3.10
+- 3.11
+- 3.12

+For example, if using `conda`:

+`conda create -n <INSERT_ENV_NM> python=3.9 -y`

+Activate your env:

+`conda activate <INSERT_ENV_NM>`

+Once activated, install the package:

+`pip install .`

 ## Developer Guidance

+Install the package in editable mode with all necessary dependencies:

+`pip install -e ".[dev]"`

+Remember to add any additional required dependencies to the appropriate section of the `pyproject.toml`.

 This project uses [pre-commit](https://pre-commit.com/) for automated linting.
 Pre-commit is installed with dev requirements in `pyproject.toml`.